-The notebook paper and signed copyright release form(s) should be submitted to NIST by Wednesday, October 22.
-The paper should be submitted using the online paper submission form.
-The copyright release form(s) should be sent by fax when the paper is submitted.
+The notebook paper and signed copyright release form(s) should be submitted to NIST by October 22, 2009.
+The paper should be submitted using the online notebook paper submission form.
+The copyright release form(s) should be sent by email or fax when the paper is submitted.

-While all teams are allowed to give a poster/boaster at the TAC 2008 workshop, there is time for only a limited number of teams to give a full oral presentation (approximately 25 minutes long).
+While all teams are allowed to give a poster/demo at the TAC 2009 workshop, there is time for only a limited number of teams to give a full oral presentation (approximately 20 minutes long).
 Each team may submit up to three presentation proposals -- one for each track in which it participated.
-For the purposes of presentations, the Opinion Summarization pilot is considered part of the Opinion QA track, and a single proposal is requested for presentations dealing with either Opinion QA or Opinion Summarization (or both).

 The Advisory Committee selects the final set of proposals to accept for presentation, factoring in the intrinsic value of each proposal, the needs of the program, and the desirability ranking provided by the team.

 The deadline for submitting full presentation proposals is September 25.
 Teams are notified by October 7 whether a proposal has been accepted for presentation.